retiukhina/Exercises_CPP_Lippman_book/Basics/Classes/README.md

 Its main job is to initialize the data members (variables inside the object).
 📌 Key Points:

-    It has the same name as the class.
+   • It has the same name as the class.
-    It has no return type (not even void).
+   • It has no return type (not even void).
-    You can define multiple constructors with different parameters (called constructor overloading).
+   • You can define multiple constructors with different parameters (called constructor overloading).
-    If you don’t write any constructor, C++ provides a default constructor for you.
+   • If you don’t write any constructor, C++ provides a default constructor for you.
-    Constructors have the same name as the class.
+   • Constructors have the same name as the class.
-    Unlike other functions, constructors have no return type.
-Like other functions, constructors have a (possibly empty) parameter list and a (possibly empty) function body.
+   • Unlike other functions, constructors have no return type.
+   • Like other functions, constructors have a (possibly empty) parameter list and a (possibly empty) function body.
-    A class can have multiple constructors.
+   • A class can have multiple constructors.
 Like any other overloaded function, the constructors must differ from each other in the number or types of their parameters.
-    Unlike other member functions, constructors may not be declared as const.
+   • Unlike other member functions, constructors may not be declared as const.
 When we create a const object of a class type, the object does not assume its “constness” until after the constructor completes the object’s initialization.
 Thus, constructors can write to const objects during their construction.

+   We often define several constructors — that is, several ways to create an object — to make the class flexible, easy to use, and suitable for different situations.

+✅ Use cases for each constructor

+1. `Sales_data()`
+Use when you want an empty/default object:

+`Sales_data d;`  // All values start at zero/default

+2. `Sales_data(const std::string &s)`
+Use when you only know the book’s ISBN, but not sales data yet:

+`Sales_data d("ISBN123");`

+3. `Sales_data(const std::string &s, unsigned n, double p)`
+Use when you want to create an object with full sales info:

+`Sales_data d("ISBN123", 10, 12.99);`  // 10 books sold at $12.99

+4. `Sales_data(std::istream &)`
+Use when you want to read data from the user or a file:

+`Sales_data d(std::cin);`  // Reads ISBN, quantity, and price

 # Access Control and Encapsulation